mbjones/metacat-docker/README.md

 # Visit http://localhost:8080/metacat/admin to configure metacat
 # Use the ADMINPASS and PGPASS as appropriate
-# Use 'metacat_postgres_1' as the name of the host in the JDBC connect string
+# Use 'postgres' as the name of the host in the JDBC connect string
 # Correct the deployLocation to remove the trailing 'metacat', so it reads '/usr/local/tomcat/webapps'

 # Now restart the webapp to load indexing properly